macster110/PAMGuard_DeepLearningSegmenter/README.md

 Comprehensive tutorials can be found [here](https://github.com/macster110/PAMGuard_resources).

 ## Development Environment
-The best way to further develop the DeepLearning module is to download the PAMGuard project [(instruction here for Eclipse)](https://www.pamguard.org/15_SourceCode.html) (use the  Maven branch); the module is the located in the _rawDeepLearningClassifer_ package.
+The best way to further develop the DeepLearning module is to download the PAMGuard project [(instruction here for Eclipse)](https://www.pamguard.org/15_SourceCode.html) (use the  NOAA branch); the module is the located in the _rawDeepLearningClassifer_ package.